PiperBatey/holdings_dl/README.md

 #### Symbol Input

-  Running the program with the `--symbol` flag allows the user to input one or more ETF symbols directly on the command line.
+  Running the program with the `--symbol` or `-s` flag allows the user to input one or more ETF symbols directly on the command line.

 ```shell
 $ python3 holdings_dl.py --symbol XLK QQQ ARKK